Rowing

 • Appropriate clothing and footwear must be worn.
 A dry change of clothes must be available on shore.

-• Supervisor/instructor boat occupants are required to wear personal flotation devices (P.F.D.) while on the water at all times.
+• The Teacher/Monitor boat occupants are required to wear personal flotation devices (P.F.D.) while on the water at all times.

 • Glasses, if worn, must have a safety strap.